group-university-assignment/group_assignment/README.md

 # group_assignment
 To hold the work and result from module KV6002

-Below are the branches and the names which have been assigned,
+Below are the branches and the names which have been assigned.

 ## PLEASE DO NOT SELECT A BRANCH WHICH IS NOT YOUR OWN.